 Pet By-laws

-The landmark Cooper case involved a strata by-law in New South Wales that imposed a complete ban on keeping animals on the property.
-The court ultimately ruled that this by-law was overly restrictive and did not adequately consider the rights of owners to enjoy their property.
 This decision highlighted the importance of by-laws striking a balance between the interests of all residents.
-A by-law that restricts behaviour that doesn’t infringe on others’ property rights but adversely affects the owner’s rights is likely to be considered unreasonable and, therefore, unenforceable.
+Furthermore, a by-law that restricts behaviour that doesn’t infringe on others’ property rights but adversely affects the owner’s rights is likely to be considered unreasonable and, therefore, unenforceable.

 This doesn’t mean an owners corporation can’t regulate pet ownership.
-By-laws that set reasonable conditions on pet ownership, such as requiring owners to clean up after their pets or keep them under control in common areas, are generally enforceable.
-The key is that any restrictions must be justified and not overly burdensome on pet owners.
+By-laws that set reasonable conditions on pet ownership are generally enforceable.
+Such conditions might include:

 Cost Recovery By-laws